Mouthbreathers/gravemind/readme.md

 * When toggling classes, it's better to apply or remove one class to a higher level element than to multiple lower level elements.  _**Why**: Less javascript required to apply or remove classes, better synchronization between animations._

 ### Javascript
 * Javascript for a module should only work within the module.
-If you need to communicate across modules, use the publish / subscribe service on the global enel object.
+If you need to communicate across modules, use the publish / subscribe service on the global _z object.
 Adding a class to the body is an expection to this.  _**Why**: Modules should be portable and should not rely on another module to function.
 Obviously, there will always be a body element so that is permissible._
-* Name functions for events.  _**Why**: It makes code more readable and allows us to debug easier._
+* Name functions for events.  _**Why**: It makes code more readable and allows us to debug more easily._

 ```javascript
 $openButton.click(handleOpenClick);